Skip to content

 • Wet and maintain riffles to provide habitat for biofilms and waterbugs

-• Additional benefits to reach 1 of the Goulburn River when flows delivered are above 800 ML/day:
+• Additional benefits to reach 1 of the Goulburn River when the flow delivered is above 800 ML/day:

 • scour fine sediment from the gravel bed and riffle substrate